 But if you have to go out of your way, is it worth the extra fuel you'll use in the pursuit of cheaper fuel?
 Well, it's all in the maths.

+There's no singular consistent day that petrol prices are cheaper.
 In the major cities, the best day to buy fuel is at a low point in a price cycle – which is a movement in the retail price from a low point to a high point to a subsequent low point.

 - Avoid short trips: cars can use up to 20% more fuel when the engine is cold.

 - Avoid over-revving if you're driving a manual.
 In an automatic, ease back slightly on the accelerator once the car gathers momentum.
 Avoid stop/start driving if you can.

 - Don't speed: fuel consumption increases significantly over around 90km/h.
 At 110km/h your car can use up to 25% more fuel than it would at 90km/h.